lhelms2/howto_rtd/docs/source/quick_rst.rst

 Internal targets
 $$$$$$$$$$$$$$$$$

-To create hyperlinks to sections within the page, precede the heading with an underscore.
+Create hyperlinks to sections within the page by preceding the heading with an underscore.
 If the heading has spaces or punctuation, surround it with backticks (`).

 .. code-block:: rst